Stacks Image 20412

 Stacks Image 20355

-Contrasting females (top) and males (bottom) shows that there is a subtle (but statistically significant) difference.
-The males show a more extreme response during the same observation time.
+Contrasting females and males reveals a subtle (but statistically significant) difference.
+Males show a more extreme chemotaxis response during the same observation time.

 Possible future directions:

-• Test for similar responses to other stimuli such as other salts, alcohol, glycerol, temperature.
+• Test for similar responses to other stimuli (other salts, alcohol, glycerol, temperature).

 • Investigate the effect of additional prior stress (such as temperature) to the worm response speed and intensity.